-The guidelines are produced by the National Health and Medical Research Council in collaboration with the Australian Commission on Safety and Quality in Healthcare, and are published on the MAGICapp platform.
+The guidelines are produced by the National Health and Medical Research Council (NHMRC) in collaboration with the Australian Commission on Safety and Quality in Healthcare, and are published on the MAGICapp platform.

 Accessing and using the guidelines

 The Australian Guidelines for the Prevention and Control of Infection in Healthcare are published on MAGICapp allowing for ‘point of care’ use where the guidelines can be viewed on any tablet, phone or computer.

 You can access the most recent version, at any time, on MAGICapp.